inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 .. **V2** Primarily, we run simulations with the same packet length for the low and high priority traffic, so that transmission delay is the same for the two.
 This way the end-to-end delay can be compared.
 There are three configurations in omnetpp.ini, for the following three cases:

-Primarily, we run simulations with the same packet length for the low and high priority traffic, so that we can compare the end-to-end delay in the following three configurations in omnetpp.ini:
+..
+Initially, we run simulations with the same packet length for the low and high priority traffic, so that we can compare the end-to-end delay in the following three configurations in omnetpp.ini:

+Primarily, we want to compare the end-to-end delay, so we run simulations with the same packet length for the low and high priority traffic in the following three configurations in omnetpp.ini:

 - ``Default``: The baseline configuration; doesn't use any latency reduction techniques
-- ``PriorityQueue``: Uses priority queue in the Ethernet MAC for lower delay of high priority frames
+- ``PriorityQueue``: Uses priority queue in the Ethernet MAC to lower the delay of high priority frames
-- ``Preemption``: Uses preemption for high priority frames for a very low delay with a guarantied upper bound
+- ``Preemption``: Uses preemption for high priority frames for a very low delay with a guaranteed upper bound

 .. - ``V1 Preemption``: Uses preemption for high priority frames for even lower delay than the priority queue case, because the ongoing transmission of low priority frames doens't need to finish before sending the high priority frame.
 This technique guaranties a minimum delay.
    - ``V2 Preemption``: Uses preemption for high priority frames for even lower delay than the priority queue case.
 This technique guaranties a minimum delay.